dxpr/DXB-Slider/README.md

 *   Home: Set to minimum value
 *   End: Set to maximum value

+## Mobile Support

+DXB Slider is optimized for mobile devices, providing an enhanced user experience:

+*   The number input field automatically triggers the appropriate software keyboard on mobile devices:
+    *   For whole number inputs, a numeric keyboard is displayed.
+    *   For decimal inputs (when the slider's `step` attribute includes decimals), a decimal keyboard is shown.
+*   The `pattern` attribute ensures that only valid numeric input is accepted.
+*   These optimizations work across modern mobile browsers, including Safari.

+## Roadmap

+1. Make default design fully WCAG AA or AAA compliant
+2. Add support for tickmarks to aide stepped slider user experience
+3. Add more design customization options, for example for the handle shape
+4. Optimize performance for pages with frequent DOM changes

 ## Frequently Asked Questions (FAQ)

 *   **Q: How do I customize the slider's appearance?**